Ticafblanc/webserv/Doc/http_server/README.md

 <p align="center">
 <img src="/img/http_request_js.JPG" height="95%" width="95%">
 </p>
 OK !
 I think you nail it.
 The information between GET and HTTP/1.1.
-That is the file path which the AbaseSocket requires to display the website correctly on it's browser. <br /><br />
+That is the file path which the Socket requires to display the website correctly on it's browser. <br /><br />

 The <b>parse function</b> just retrieves the <b>path</b> and <b>file extension</b> (such as .jpg  .html  .css....) from a bunch of information. <br />
 ```c++